Electronic Signature of Melting Onset in Polycrystalline Copper at Extreme Conditions: Results and Discussion

-Figure~\ref{fig:conductivity_over_time} compares the DC conductivity inferred from the THz-TDS measurements with Drude-model calculations for different $\rho_{\varepsilon}$.
-For each excitation, we perform two calculations: one including all three scattering channels in Eq.~\eqref{eq:totalfrequencymathiesen} and one excluding GBS by setting $\nugb=0$.
+Figure~\ref{fig:conductivity_over_time} compares the DC conductivity inferred from the THz-TDS measurements with Drude-model calculations for different energy densities.
+For each excitation, we perform two calculations: one including all three scattering channels in Eq.~\eqref{eq:totalfrequencymathiesen} and one excluding GBS.
 The background shading and vertical markers indicate the thermal and structural evolution predicted by the TTM-MD simulations.
-Specifically, the vertical lines mark selected values of the simulated fraction of atoms in an fcc environment, which serve as reference points for the progression of melting.
+Specifically, the vertical lines mark selected values of the simulated fraction of atoms in an fcc environment, which serve as reference points for the onset and completion of melting.

-For all absorbed energy densities, the conductivity drops rapidly on the timescale of the pump laser pulse.
+For all energy densities, the conductivity drops rapidly on the timescale of the pump pulse.
 The model reproduces this initial decrease, which reflects the sharp increase in electron scattering in the hot-electron state immediately after excitation.
-At the lowest absorbed energy density, for which the simulations indicate that the film remains solid-like throughout the measurement window, the initial decrease in conductivity is followed by an extended plateau.
-This behavior is typical for laser-heated noble metals~\cite{chen2021,Ndione2022,ndione2024stable} and reflects a transient balance between the decreasing electron-electron contribution as the electrons cool and the increasing electron-ion contribution as the ions heat.
+At the lowest energy density, for which the simulations indicate that the film remains solid-like throughout the measurement window, the initial decrease in conductivity is followed by an extended plateau.
+This behavior is typical for laser-heated noble metals~\cite{chen2021} and reflects a transient balance between the decreasing electron-electron contribution as the electrons cool and the increasing electron-ion contribution as the ions heat~\cite{Ndione2022,ndione2024stable}.
 In this regime, the inferred conductivity is described well by the calculation that includes GBS, indicating that the transport remains sensitive to the polycrystalline nanostructure inherited from the initial film.